T Rowe Price Robo Advisor For Retirement Accounts

 The ActivePlus Portfolio fees are unique in that there is no AUM annual investment fee.
 The only fees that clients pay are the mutual fund management fees for investments owned within the portfolio.
 This is similar to the fee structure of Schwab Intelligent Portfolios digital offer, except that Schwab’s underlying funds are low-fee passively managed index funds.

-Clients can expect to pay fees between 0.52% and 0.78% for one of their model portfolios.
-The fees are dependent upon the funds owned within the client portfolio.
+Clients can expect to pay fees between 0.49% and 0.7% for one of their model portfolios.
+The fees are dependent upon the percentages of funds owned within the client portfolio.

 While this is more affordable than the 1.00+% AUM fees a typical financial advisor charges, it’s not exactly low-cost for a robo-advisor — especially when you consider that SoFi offers fee-free funds and zero management fees.